 However, they also discovered that a high intake of potassium protected men from stroke—those with the lowest consumption of potassium (2.4 g per day) had a significantly increased risk of stroke when compared to men with the highest potassium intake (4.3 g).
 In a similar study published in the New England Journal of Medicine, researchers found that an average daily increase of only 390 mg of potassium decreased the risk of stroke by 40 percent over 12 years, regardless of blood pressure.

-Increase Your “K Factor” With Potassium-rich Fruits and Vegetables
+Increase Your Potassium Benefits with Fruits and Vegetables

-The easiest way to bring your sodium-potassium ratio back into balance is to eat lots of vegetables, legumes, whole grains, and fruit.
+The easiest way to enjoy the potassium benefits is to eat lots of vegetables, legumes, whole grains and fruit.
 These wholesome foods naturally have an excellent sodium-to-potassium ratio of at least 1:50—and many fruits, such as bananas (1:440) and oranges (1:260), are much higher.

 - Reduce your intake of processed/restaurant foods.
 These items are notoriously high in sodium.
 For instance, one Big Mac has 1,070 mg of sodium and a one-cup serving of regular canned soup contains approximately 800 mg.

-- Eat a sodium-to-potassium ratio of at least one to four.
+- Eat a sodium-to-potassium ratio of at least 1 to 4.
 You’ll need to read nutritional labels for this step.
 Let’s say you eat that Big Mac (not that I’m recommending this option) that has around 1,000 mg of sodium.
 You’d need to eat 4,000 mg of potassium to keep your ratios balanced.

 - Eat more potassium-rich foods.
 A better idea is to consume foods that are good sources of potassium.
 Some good examples include a tomato (444 mg) and avocado (680 mg) salad, 3 ounces of chicken (350 mg), a potato (782 mg), an apple (182 mg), and a banana (440 mg).

-- Add to your high-potassium diet a regular exercise program, 12 eight-ounce glasses of water per day (build up to this gradually and consult with your doctor if you have kidney problems or congestive heart failure), techniques to manage stress, and a comprehensive high-dose vitamin and mineral regimen.
+- Incorporate healthy habits, such as a regular exercise program, 12 eight-ounce glasses of water per day (build up to this gradually and consult with your doctor if you have kidney problems or congestive heart failure), techniques to manage stress, and a comprehensive high-dose vitamin and mineral regimen.